ygivenx/HardCopy/APP_STORE_METADATA.md

 All your highlights are saved locally and organized by source, making it easy to review your reading notes anytime.

-Whether you're a casual reader or a serious scholar, HardCopy makes it effortless to preserve the wisdom you discover in books.
+Whether you're a casual reader or a serious scholar, ClikCopy makes it effortless to preserve the wisdom you discover in books.

-**Download HardCopy today and never lose track of a great quote again!**
+**Download ClikCopy today and never lose track of a great quote again!**

 ---